nalwayv/MyLeetCode/README.md

 - 2220\.
 Minimum Bit Flips to Convert Number
 - 2235\.
 Add Two Integers
 - 2236\.
 Root Equals Sum of Children
+- 2270\.
+Number of Ways to Split Array
 - 2280\.
 Minimum Lines to Represent a Line Chart
 - 2326\.
 Spiral Matrix IV
 - 2352\.
 Equal Row and Column Pairs